It is not uncommon at all for elderly people to stop bathing. Usually, it happens gradually as the time between baths increases.

 7. Depression or Anxiety Related to Bathing

 Some elderly people may stop bathing to avoid feeling depressed or anxious.
-This is because bathing can be a very stressful experience, and it can make the elderly person feel overwhelmed.
+This is because bathing can be a very stressful experience and can make the elderly person feel overwhelmed.
 If the elderly person feels overwhelmed during or after bathing, this may lead to depression or anxiety.

 8. Unable to Get the Right Temperature

-Some elderly people stop bathing because they can’t get the temperature just right.
-They might be having trouble using the controls on their bathtub or shower due to frailty, confusion, or arthritis.
+Some elderly people stop bathing because they can’t get the right temperature.
+They might have trouble using the controls on their bathtub or shower due to frailty, confusion, or arthritis.
 Evaluate how well they can use their faucets and make changes if necessary.

 9. They Get Exhausted When Bathing